Precision Joint Constraints on Cosmology and Gravity Using Strongly Lensed Gravitational Wave Populations: Introduction

 \section{Introduction}

 The first direct detection of gravitational waves (GWs) by LIGO/Virgo \cite{LIGOScientific:2016aoc} marked the beginning of a new era in gravitational wave astronomy.
-Since the first observation of the binary black hole (BBH) merger event GW150914, an expanding catalog of gravitational wave (GW) events has been compiled \cite{LIGOScientific:2018mvr, Zackay:2019tzo, Venumadhav:2019lyq, Nitz:2020oeq, LIGOScientific:2020ibl, KAGRA:2021vkt}, enabling a wide range of astrophysical and cosmological applications.
-Notably, GWs can act as ``standard sirens'', providing an independent method for measuring cosmological parameters \cite{Schutz:1986gp, Holz:2005df, Nissanke:2013fka}, and offer a promising approach to addressing the Hubble tension -- an inconsistency between low-redshift ($z \lesssim 2$) observations from type Ia supernovae \cite{Riess:2021jrx} and high-redshift ($z \sim 1100$) measurements from the cosmic microwave background \cite{Planck:2018vyg}.
+Since the first observation of the binary black hole (BBH) merger event GW150914, an expanding catalog of gravitational wave (GW) events has been compiled \cite{LIGOScientific:2018mvr, Zackay:2019tzo, Venumadhav:2019lyq, Nitz:2020oeq, LIGOScientific:2020ibl, KAGRA:2021vkt,LIGOScientific:2025slb}, enabling a wide range of astrophysical and cosmological applications (primarily for the Hubble constant).
+Notably, GWs can act as ``standard sirens'', providing a novel method for measuring cosmological parameters \cite{Schutz:1986gp, Holz:2005df, Nissanke:2013fka}, independent of traditional electromagnetic(EM)-based approaches, and offer a promising approach to addressing the Hubble tension -- a nearly $5\sigma$ tension between the value of the Hubble constant measured by the SH0ES project in the late Universe \cite{Riess:2021jrx} and that inferred from the \textit{Planck} cosmic microwave background \cite{Planck:2018vyg}.